 mpicxx C++ .C, .cpp, .cxx

 As the table indicates, specific program-name suffixes are required for the input files to each compiler wrapper.
-By default, the resulting executable is named a.out; it may be renamed with the -o option.
-Put linker options such as library paths and library names after the program module names, as explained in the documentation for the system you are using.
-For Stampede2, refer to the Include and Library Paths (on Stampede3) section in the Stampede3 User Guide.
-If you are using Frontera, refer to the Include and Library Paths (on Frontera) section in the Frontera User Guide.
 To compile without proceeding to the link step, use the -c option.
+Otherwise, the result is an executable that is named a.out by default; it may be renamed with the -o option.
+Put linker options such as library paths and library names after the source and object file names, as explained in the documentation for the system you are using.
+If you are using Frontera, you may refer to the Include and Library Paths section in the Frontera User Guide.